-- (2) An amount equal to 1.125% of the Gross Proceeds will, in the case of the National Portfolio, be borrowed under the National Portfolio Loan Facility and, in the case of the Québec Portfolio, be set aside from the proceeds from the sale of Québec Class Units, as an Operating Reserve to fund the ongoing estimated general administrative and operating expenses of the Partnership.
-See "Use of Proceeds" and "Fees and Expenses". - (3) Assumes only National Class Units are sold.
+(2) An amount equal to 1.125% of the Gross Proceeds will, in the case of the National Portfolio, be borrowed under the National Portfolio Loan Facility and, in the case of the Québec Portfolio, be set aside from the proceeds from the sale of Québec Class Units, as an Operating Reserve to fund the ongoing estimated general administrative and operating expenses of the Partnership.
+See "Use of Proceeds" and "Fees and Expenses".

+(3) A minimum of 200,000 National Class Units and/or Québec Class Units must be sold under the Offering.
+These calculations assume only National Class Units are sold.
 The share of the Agents' fees, Offering expenses and Operating Reserve attributable to the Québec Portfolio will be paid out of the proceeds from the sale of Québec Class Units, and will not form part of the Available Funds.
 Accordingly, if all the Units sold in the case of the minimum Offering were Québec Class Units, the Available Funds would be \$4,556,250.